James-Kua/AwesomeDevOps/pages/database/database.md

 Write Phase
 + In the Write Phase, the updates are applied to the database if the validation is successful, else; the updates are not applied, and the transaction is rolled back.

+### Database Recovery Management

+Database recovery restores a database from a given state (usually inconsistent) to a previously consistent state.
+Recovery techniques are based on the atomic transaction property: all portions of the transaction must be treated as a single, logical unit of work in which all operations are applied and completed to produce a consistent database.
+If a transaction operation cannot be completed for some reason, the transaction must be aborted and any changes to the database must be rolled back (undone).
+In short, transaction recovery reverses all of the changes that the transaction made to the database before the transaction was aborted.

+## Write-Ahead Log Protocol (WAL)

+The Write-Ahead Log (WAL) protocol is a method used in database management systems to ensure durability and recoverability of transactions.
+In WAL, before any modifications are made to the database, a corresponding log entry is written to a persistent log file on disk.
+This log entry contains the details of the modification operation.

+The key principle of WAL is that the log entry must be written to disk before the corresponding database modification is made.
+This ensures that in the event of a system failure or crash, the log can be used to reconstruct the state of the database and recover any transactions that were in progress at the time of the failure.

+### Redundant Transaction Logs

+Redundant transaction logs refer to having multiple copies of transaction logs stored in different locations or on different storage media.
+This redundancy is implemented to enhance the reliability and fault tolerance of the database recovery process.

+By maintaining redundant copies of transaction logs, the risk of data loss due to hardware failures, disk corruption, or other system issues is mitigated.
+If one copy of the transaction log becomes inaccessible or corrupted, the database recovery process can still proceed using the redundant copies.

+### Database Buffers

+Database buffers, also known as buffer pools, are areas of memory used by database management systems to cache frequently accessed data pages from the disk.
+When a query or transaction requests data from the database, the database system first checks if the required data is already in the buffer pool.
+If it is, the data is retrieved from memory, which is much faster than reading it from disk.

+The use of database buffers helps improve the overall performance of the database system by reducing the frequency of disk reads.
+It also helps to reduce contention for disk resources and can improve concurrency by reducing the time spent waiting for disk I/O operations to complete.

+### Database Checkpoints

+A database checkpoint is a point-in-time snapshot of the database that represents a consistent state of the data.
+During normal operation, the database management system periodically performs checkpoints to write all in-memory modified data pages to disk.

+Checkpoints serve several purposes in database management:

++ Recovery: Checkpoints provide a known point from which the recovery process can start in the event of a system failure or crash.
+By ensuring that all modified data pages are written to disk, checkpoints help minimize the amount of work required to restore the database to a consistent state.

++ Performance: Checkpoints help reduce the time required for database recovery by limiting the number of transactions that need to be rolled back or rolled forward during the recovery process.
+By periodically flushing modified data pages to disk, checkpoints help prevent the transaction log from growing excessively large, which can degrade database performance.

++ Space Management: Checkpoints also help manage disk space usage by allowing the database management system to recycle log files and reclaim disk space that is no longer needed.
+After a checkpoint is performed, the log entries for transactions that were committed before the checkpoint can be safely discarded, as they are no longer needed for recovery purposes.